fragofer/reconbench/README.md

   - `implicit_surface` is an MPU surface file - may be specified as absolute path, or if in reconbench directory, can specify as relative.
   - `config_base` represents the base file name at which the configuration, and subsequently point cloud, files will be stored.
-Depending on the number of parameters set, files will be labeled config_base_0.cnf, config_base_1.cnf, etc..
+Depending on the number of parameters set, files will be labeled `config_base_0.cnf`, `config_base_1.cnf`, etc..
 May be specified as absolute path, or if in reconbench directory, can specify as relative
-  - `param value`: assign a scanner parameter to value.
+  - `param value` assign a scanner parameter to value.
 Please see `sampler/pc_generator.cpp`, as well as the original paper, for further description on the parameters.
-  - `param range min_value max_value number`: for a given parameter, assign a range of values, starting from min_value to max_value, in uniform increments, with number being the amount generated.
+  - `param range min_value max_value number` for a given parameter, assign a range of values, starting from `min_value` to `max_value`, in uniform increments, with number being the amount generated.

 It is necessary to at least supply the image resolution and number of scans.
 All other parameters are optional, with defaults already at hand - see `sampler/UniformSampler.cpp` for default parameters.